BY571/Deep-Reinforcement-Learning-Algorithm-Collection/README.md

 In this repository I document my path of learning about Reinforcement Learning.
 The goal is to understand, implement and document fundamental algorithms of Deep Reinforcement Learning.
-Starting with Q-Learning (Table) going to Deep Q-Learning with several extensions (Experience Replay, Action Selection...) and in the end approching state of the art Deep Reinforcement Algorithms like A3C, A2C, PPO, TRPO, DDPG, D4PG and Multi-Agent DRL.
+Starting with Q-Learning (Table) going to Deep Q-Learning with several extensions (Experience Replay, Action Selection...) and in the end approching state of the art Deep Reinforcement Learning Algorithms like A3C, A2C, PPO, TRPO, DDPG, D4PG and SAC.
+As well covering topics of Multi-Agent DRL and Black-Box Optimization.
+The current focus lays on model free algorithms but in the future i will try to study and implement some model based algorithms.

-The algorithms are implemented in Python with the Deep Learning library Pytorch and tested in the Open Ai gym.
+All algorithms are implemented in Python with the Deep Learning library Pytorch and tested in the Open Ai gym.

 Below a list of Jupyter Notebooks with implementations